 Although the person may do some productive activities as part of a learning experience, training or skill development, they're less likely to be an employee if they aren't expected or required by the business or organisation to come to work or do productive activities.

 The person who’s doing the work should get the main benefit from the arrangement.
 If a business or organisation is getting the main benefit from engaging the person and their work, it’s more likely the person is an employee.

 Example: Unpaid internship

 A local council has advertised an internship program for high school or university students interested in government processes.
 The internships have been advertised as unpaid positions and students are allowed to select the hours they spend at the council office over a 2 week period.

-The council is careful to make sure that the role is mainly observational and there’s no expectation that the students will do productive work.
+The council is careful to make sure that the role is mainly observational.
 The students are getting the main benefit from the arrangement.